 Group: Place students into groups of 3-4.

-Distribute: Give each group a copy of Physical Prototyping - Project Guide, and introduce the project.
-Give students a moment to look over the activity guide.
+Distribute: Give each group a copy of the project guide, and introduce the project.
+Give students a moment to look over the guide.
 This guide is similar to the one they will be using for their own final projects, but it's already been mostly completed, which allows for them to focus on how to implement the idea, instead of what the idea should be.